-Dr. Lal is an active member of the space technology and policy community, having chaired, co-chaired or served on four high-impact National Academy of Science (NAS) committees.
-She is serving a second term on the NOAA Federal Advisory Committee on Commercial Remote Sensing (ACCRES), and is an External Council Member of the NASA’s Innovative Advanced Concepts (NIAC) Program.
-She co-founded and is co-chair of the policy track of the American Nuclear Society’s annual conference on nuclear and emerging technologies in space, and co-organizes a seminar series on space history and policy with the Smithsonian National Air and Space Museum.
-For her many contributions to the space sector, she was nominated and selected to be a Corresponding Member of the International Academy of Astronautics.
+Dr. Lal is an active member of the space technology and policy community, having chaired, co-chaired or served on five high-impact National Academy of Science (NAS) committees.
+She served two consecutive terms on the NOAA Federal Advisory Committee on Commercial Remote Sensing (ACCRES), was an External Council Member of the NASA Innovative Advanced Concepts (NIAC) Program, and the NASA Technology, Innovation and Engineering Advisory Committee (NAC).
+For her many contributions to the space community, she was nominated and selected to be a Corresponding Member of the International Academy of Astronautics.

 Track: Symposium Program